HaseebWaliQuaidian/springsecurity-jwt/README.md

 Spring Secruity using JWT Auth
-Here are steps how to work on it
+Below is the bried overview of how to configure SpringSecurity with JWT Authentication

 The process is defined in 2 chunks, 1 (getting the token after login).
 2 If token is presented, validating the resuming the request chain.

 Below are the steps for 1st chunk of the work